Contents of Article

 When an exercise is supplemented with either bands or chains, it causes a ‘variation’ in the load being lifted throughout the range of movement – hence the name ‘variable resistance training’.
 At face value, when these tools are used as a resistive force, they increase the load being lifted in a linear fashion.
 However, their loading patterns are different.
 Elastic bands exhibit a curvilinear length-load relationship, whilst chains display a much simpler linear relationship (Figure 1) (2).

 Can elastic-resistance training improve performance?

-Though training with bands has become very popular, there appears to be a lack of fundamental knowledge in the usefulness and application of this method.
-For example, how ERT affects force production, and whether or not they can improve maximal strength in untrained and trained individuals.
+Though training with bands has become very popular, there appears to be a lack of fundamental knowledge of the usefulness and application of this method.
+For example, how ERT affects force production, and whether or not it can improve maximal strength in untrained and trained individuals.

 ERT has been shown to improve maximal strength in the bench press and the back squat after a 7-week programme (3, 4).
-Furthermore, Anderson et al., (3) reported no increase in muscle cross-sectional area, and suggested that these improvements may be related to neural adaptations.
+Furthermore, Anderson et al., (3) reported no increase in muscle cross-sectional area and suggested these improvements may be related to neural adaptations.

-Improvements in power have also been recorded when athletes used loads close to 85% of back squat 1-repetition maximum after 7-weeks of training (4).
-These improvements in power output are also supported by Anderson et al., (3) who reported large increases in average lower-body power, but not upper-body.
+Improvements in power have also been recorded when athletes used loads close to 85% of back squat 1-repetition maximum after seven weeks of training (4).
+These improvements in power output are also supported by Anderson et al., (2008) (3) who reported large increases in average lower-body power, but not upper-body.